 “I will do my best to keep up with them.
 I promised to come back within the next five years.
 I am also bringing lots of horns back home.
 Georgians hollow out horns from rams and other animals, and then use them to drink out of during special ceremonies.
 I have so many that I cannot count them all, and I will have to leave some here in Georgia!”
 Babington concluded.

-Sandage joins 267 Virginia residents currently serving in the Peace Corps.
-More than 7,241 Virginia residents have served in the Peace Corps since its establishment in 1961.
+Babington was one of the 199 Maryland residents currently serving in the Peace Corps.
+More than 5,729 Maryland residents have served in the Peace Corps since 1961.

-About Peace Corps/Kyrgyz Republic: There are currently 73 volunteers in the Kyrgyz Republic working in the areas of education, community economic development and health.
-During their service in the Kyrgyz Republic, volunteers learn to speak the local languages, including Kyrgyz and Russian.
-More than 1,020 Peace Corps volunteers have served in the Kyrgyz Republic since the program was established in 1993.
+About Peace Corps/Georgia: There are currently 90 volunteers in Georgia working in the areas of English education and community economic development.
+During their service in Georgia, volunteers learn to speak Georgian.
+More than 515 Peace Corps volunteers have served in Georgia since the program was established in 2001.